 - Under Privacy, toggle on the option that says Use my sign-in info to automatically finish setting up my device and reopen my apps after an update or restart.

-When it’s enabled, try to open some folders, edge or chrome browser windows, calculators or any of your favorite applications, and then restart your computer.
-They should be reopened in the next restart.
+When it’s enabled, try opening some folders, Edge or Chrome browser windows, calculators, or any of your favorite applications, and then restart your computer.
+They should reopen in the next restart.

-If you want Windows to restore and reopen only your previous Windows Explorer sessions (folder windows), there is an not so well-known option hidden in the file explorer options which can do exactly this.
-To enable the feature, follow the instruction below.
+If you want Windows to restore and reopen only your previous Windows Explorer sessions (folder windows), there’s an option hidden in the File Explorer options that can do just that.
+To enable this feature, follow these instructions:

 - Go to This PC or anywhere in File Explorer.

 - Press Ctrl + F1 to expand the options panel.

 - At the right, click Options then select Change folder and search options.

 - Go to View Tab.

 - Under Advanced settings, scroll down and enable the option that reads Restore previous folder windows at logon.

 However, this method will only reopen folder windows/Windows Explorer you’ve left open after restart.